CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 In this task, you will be backing up files from SEA-SVR1 to a network share located on SEA-SVR2 using Windows Server Backup and verifying the backup's success.

-1. To create the folder and files to be backed up on **SEA-SVR1**, on **SEA-SVR2**, in the Windows PowerShell window hosting the PowerShellRemoting session to **SEA-SVR1**, enter the following commands, and after entering each command, press Enter:
+1. To create the folder and files to be backed up on **SEA-SVR1**, on **SEA-SVR2**, in the Windows PowerShell window hosting the PowerShellRemoting session to **SEA-SVR1**, execute the following commands one by one:

    ```powershell
    New-Item -ItemType Directory -Path 'C:\Files' -Force